+Applications will be assessed using the evaluation criteria set out in section 4.2.
+The ministry retains sole and absolute discretion to assign scores using these criteria and to select applications to move to the TPA negotiation stage.
 The ministry, at its discretion, may host virtual information sessions with interested applicants during the application period to address questions or provide clarification/updates.

-For questions regarding the SDF program, submission process, or any other inquiries please contact SkillsDevelopmentFund@ontario.ca
+Questions regarding the SDF Training Stream program, submission process, or any other inquiries should be directed to SkillsDevelopmentFund@ontario.ca